 To help myself when I get stuck, I’ve created a Brain Dump Trigger List.
 I keep a copy in my planner and I look at it whenever I need a little direction to get my brain dump done.
 Using the Trigger List can really help you to get every little thing out onto paper.

-We often allow these little (sometimes big) thoughts in our minds take over and the thoughts weigh on us, often making it hard for us to move forward.
+We often allow these little (sometimes big) thoughts in our minds take over and the thoughts weigh on us, often making it hard for us to move forward (talk about information overload).
 Getting everything out – dumping it on paper – can be such a relief!

 I hope you find that doing a Brain Dump gives you some clarity and it becomes a habit that really helps you.
 If you’re looking for more inspiration to take control of your productivity be sure to check out my Time Blocking 101 post and these other great productivity posts: